dmgie/dmgie/README.md

 # Daniel Giesel

 <!--I'm currently a Masters student @ Ebhards Karl Universität Tübingen.-->
-A long interest in the Biosciences (after a Bachelors in Biochemistry) and a love for all things computers had led me to the cross-section between them, that being the discipline of Bioinformatics.
+A long interest in the Biosciences (after a Bachelors in Biochemistry) and a love for all things computers had led me to the cross-section between them: Bioinformatics.

 Although I dip my toes in a variety of subjects, my current interest lie within the topic of Transcriptomics.
 My current profile has yet much to offer, though recent work has included trying to annotate intergenic regions of organisms to find the possible presence of non-coding RNAs (ncRNAs).